AbbosAbdullayev/emotion-vision/README.md

 - Attention scoring based on gaze direction
 - Age & gender estimation overlay via DeepFace
 - Background segmentation for privacy-preserving capture

-This frames the finished work as engineering decisions (threading, confidence visualization, gated capture) rather than just "I built an app," and clearly separates what's done vs planned so it stays honest.
-Want me to also draft the Installation / Usage sections to go right below this?Claude Fable 5 is currently unavailable.Learn more

 ## Reference ##
 1.https://github.com/KavenLee/wpod_ocr